Every claim has a source

 signal: first portfolio readHow the firm qualifies, proves, routes, and reviews, getting sharper with every response at portfolio scale.

 asset: compounds, not depreciatesYou don't need every proposal.
-You need a defensible read on which work is worth chasing before the team commits the hours and the SME calendar.
+You need a clear read on which work is worth chasing before the team commits the hours and the SME calendar.

 You need to pursue better-fit work and stop relying on instinct or rushed internal discussion.
 Bid-scout, qualification, and competitive context, surfaced before the deadline crunch starts.